mildronize/blog-jekyll/_posts/2015-05-06-my-blog-development.md

   - Convert to title string to lowercase of string and dash.
   - Generate simple YAML file.
   - It's called 'Tools' page.
+- Fix Related post to show only the posts that have related tags